Hardlight (song): Other versions

-On 17 August 2022, the band surprise released their second double A-side, Spotify Singles, containing a cover of Paramore's "The Only Exception" and an acoustic re-recording of "Hardlight".
+On 17 August 2022, the band released a two-track single exclusive to Spotify, containing a cover of Paramore's "The Only Exception" and an acoustic re-recording of "Hardlight".
 Upon its issuing, Harper stated "it was cool to go back to the song and play around with ideas that didn’t quite make the album cut and approach it with fresh ears".
-While touring at Melbourne venue Forum Theatre, the band further recorded a suite of additional acoustic performances of songs from Here Comes Everybody, including a rendition of "Hardlight" released in November 2022.
+While touring Melbourne venue Forum Theatre, the band further recorded a suite of additional acoustic performances of songs from Here Comes Everybody, including a rendition of "Hardlight" released in November 2022.
+In February 2023, a deluxe version of Here Comes Everybody was issued, which includes a live recording of "Hardlight" performed at RAC Arena in August 2022.